 - International Storytelling Festival

 There are also a number of art galleries and theatres open throughout the year.
 On top of this there are sites such as Edinburgh Castle and the Palace of Holyrood House to explore and many more tourist attractions.
-In addition there are a number of great open spaces to explore such as Arthur’s Seat, the Meadows.
+There are also a number of great open spaces to explore such as Arthur’s Seat and the Meadows.

-There is a vibrant shopping district as well as great nightlife available offering a fantastic city to suit all needs.
+There is a vibrant shopping district as well as exciting nightlife available offering a fantastic city to suit all needs.